-8 Home Improvement Ideas that will Increase the Value of Your Home
+Home Improvement Ideas to Increase the Value of Your London Home

 For homeowners that are looking to increase the value of their home before putting it on the market, there is a wide range of improvements that can be made.
 Some of these projects take longer and are more costly, while others are relatively simple adjustments that can be easily completed.
 Every home improvement calls for careful planning as well as thorough cost-benefit analysis to determine the extent to which savings can be made in the long run.

 If your property has advanced IT requirements, perhaps you should consider engaging a reliable IT company.
 EC-MSP is an IT support provider that offers a range of IT solutions for different purposes, including cybersecurity, antivirus and endpoint security, and disaster recovery.

 A loft conversion

 According to a report from Nationwide, a loft conversion can increase the value of a property by as much as 21 percent.
 These vary in type, cost, and the amount of structural work needed.
 Projects that involve adding windows or raising the height of the roof come at an extra cost, and a Mansard conversion will usually call for planning permission.
 Most loft conversions do not require this, but it is a good idea to check with your local planning authority before beginning a project.

 If your home has just one bathroom, experts estimate that homeowners will recoup between 80 and 130 percent of their investment by adding a new bathroom.
 This could be made in unused spaces, such as under the stairs or storage areas, and it will depend on the space available and the number of features that you wish to add.
 A bathroom with a bath or shower will usually call for at least three square meters in space.
 Sinks, toilets, tubs, and fixtures that have been floor models come at reduced prices at large home improvement stores like Homebase or B&Q.